bliper2/mc-server-manager-v2/README.md

 - The default Minecraft port is `25565`; each server should use a different port.
 - Modrinth, PaperMC, Purpur, and Mojang version APIs require an internet connection.
 - Restoring a backup replaces every file in the server folder, including `manager_meta.json`.
+- The live map needs RCON enabled on the server; without it the map shows no players.
+- Setting `MC_MANAGER_TOKEN` requires an `X-Admin-Token` header on the map, marker, and RCON routes.
+The rest of the API is unauthenticated, so treat this as a small extra lock rather than real protection.
 - Do not expose the panel directly to the public internet without adding authentication and access controls.